Daniel Agger: International career

 Agger made his debut for Denmark on 2 June 2005, playing the full 90 minutes of a 1–0 friendly win over Finland in Tampere.
 Agger spent the next national team match on the bench before playing the full 4–1 friendly win on 17 August against England, alongside Per Nielsen.
 On 7 September, he scored his first international goal in a 6–1 home win over Georgia in the nation's unsuccessful campaign to qualify for the 2006 FIFA World Cup.
 In May 2006, he played 10 games and scored 3 goals for the Danish under-21 national team, for which he was selected to play in the 2006 European Under-21 Championship tournament.

 Agger scored on 2 June 2007 in a 3–3 home draw against rivals Sweden for UEFA Euro 2008 qualification; the game was abandoned in the last minute for crowd misbehaviour and awarded to the Swedes.

 He made eight appearances in qualification for the 2010 FIFA World Cup, scoring once in a 3–0 home win over Malta.
-In the finals in South Africa, Agger scored an own goal to open a 2–0 loss to the Netherlands in the first game; Christian Poulsen had headed the ball into him while trying to clear Robin van Persie's cross.
+In the finals in South Africa, Agger scored an own goal to open a 2–0 loss to the Netherlands in the first game; Simon Poulsen had headed the ball into him while trying to clear Robin van Persie's cross.
 He played the other two fixtures in a group stage exit.

 Agger first captained Denmark on 11 August 2010 in a 2–2 home friendly draw with neighbours Germany.
 He was given the armband a year later as Poulsen suffered from stress.
 Under Agger's captaincy, the Danes qualified for UEFA Euro 2012 in Poland and Ukraine, and he was again a fixture in a group stage elimination.

 On 15 October 2013, Agger scored two penalties in a 6–0 home win against the Maltese in 2014 FIFA World Cup qualification, securing second place in their group.
 The following 28 May, from the penalty spot in added time, he scored the only goal of a win over Sweden in a match celebrating the 125th anniversary of the Danish Football Association.
-Denmark didn't qualify for Euro 2016, and so Agger revealed his intention to end his active playing career in 2016, which would also see his international retirement.
+Denmark did not qualify for Euro 2016, and so Agger revealed his intention to end his active playing career in 2016, which would also see his international retirement.

 Personal life

 Agger selected Volbeat's The Garden's Tale as his choice for the "LFC Athens 2007 Playlist" in the buildup of Liverpool's 2007 UEFA Champions League Final appearance.

 In May 2010, Agger married girlfriend Sofie Nielsen in Denmark.
 The couple wore matching white outfits for the wedding, which was followed by a reception at the Nimb Hotel in Copenhagen.
 They have two sons.

-In September 2014, Agger donated 20,000 kroner, about £2100, to the Danish homeless national football side to help pay for travel expenses so the team could make it to the Homeless World Cup in Chile.
+In September 2014, Agger donated 20,000 kroner, about £2100, to the Denmark homeless national football side to help pay for travel expenses so the team could make it to the Homeless World Cup in Chile.

 Agger founded The Agger Foundation in 2012 aiming to help children in need.